LlewBach/cydymiaith/TESTING.md

 - there are no posts by testuser1
 - testuser1's comment on testuser2's post titled 'profile deletion cascade test' and check that there are no comments by testuser1.
 11) Navigate to the Log In page and attempt to log in with testuser1's details.
 The page should refresh and flash a message 'Incorrect username and/or password'.

+Test result: Pass

+### Admin Role

+The Admin role has all the abilities of the Student role plus more, which we will test below.